Magda Aelvoet: The purple-green cabinet

+After 2003

 Aelvoet pushed Leuven's Green! list in the 2006 municipal elections, and became a city council member, but quit this post in September 2008 to focus on her family.
 In the 2012 provincial council elections, she was again on the list.
 She received eighth place on the Green list for the Leuven provincial district, and was also on the list for the Leuven city council.
 She was elected for the city, although she and Eva Brems decided not to accept the seats in order to allow younger party members to take the position.

 In 2013, Aelvoet was appointed by the Di Rupo government to chair the Federal Council for Sustainable Development, succeeding Philippe Maystadt.
 In the 2018 municipal elections, Aelvoet was elected again to the Leuven municipal council, taking office in January 2019.
 She remained a municipal councilor until October 2019, when she resigned, in her own words, to make way for young political talent.